huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    **Warning:** This function writes directly to the tileset.
 There is no undo for this.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param number behavior: the behavior
+   :param behavior: the behavior
+   :type behavior: number

 .. js:function:: map.getMetatileAttributes(metatileId)

    Gets the raw attributes value for the specified metatile.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :returns number: the raw attributes value
+   :returns: the raw attributes value
+   :rtype: number

 .. js:function:: map.setMetatileAttributes(metatileId, attributes)